eunicode/twitch-status/README.md

 - Create rows the size of its content: `grid-auto-rows: minmax(min-content, max-content);`
 - Review how to use default vertical stacking for narrow viewports, and using a media query to switch to horizontal stacking at wider viewports with flexbox
 - Review placing items on grid with grid-column-start/end or grid-areas and grid-template areas

 ## To do

+- Automate the switching of `URL_REDIRECT` variable depending on development or production mode
+- Use env file to keep API keys private
 - Add the ability to search for streamers
 - Add the ability to add or remove streamers
-- Use env file to keep API keys private
 - More to do list items [here](https://github.com/eunicode/twitch-status/blob/master/app/js/main.js)